Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: Voronoi distance

 The case $ i\ne k = j$ is left to the reader. \end{proof}

 Combinations of these cases can be avoided by genericity.
-We consider a very strong type of genericity, adapted to the Voronoi diagram: \textit{strongly Voronoi genericity:}, which means: \begin{itemize} \item we have a {\it strongly generic} spider, \item the critical points of $V$ do not lie on critical circles, \item there are no 4-vc critical points, \item there are no 2-aligned legs on the Voronoi set. \end{itemize}
+We consider a very strong type of genericity, adapted to the Voronoi diagram: \textit{strongly Voronoi genericity} which means: \begin{itemize} \item we have a {\it strongly generic} spider space, \item the critical points of $V$ do not lie on critical circles, \item there are no 4-vc critical points, \item no configuration with the body lying on the Voronoi set has two aligned legs. \end{itemize}

 Taking into account all the previous discussion, we may summarize the results of Propositions \ref{p:V-sing}, \ref{p:open-cell} and \ref{p:vor-critcircle} in the following form: